johnblair7/phospho-seq/content/publication/02-preprint/index.md

 abstract: Cell signaling plays a critical role in regulating cellular behavior and fate.
 While multimodal single-cell sequencing technologies are rapidly advancing, scalable and flexible profiling of cell signaling states alongside other molecular modalities remains challenging.
 Here we present Phospho-seq, an integrated approach that aims to quantify phosphorylated intracellular and intranuclear proteins, and to connect their activity with cis-regulatory elements and transcriptional targets.
 We utilize a simplified benchtop antibody conjugation method to create large custom antibody panels for simultaneous protein and scATAC-seq profiling on whole cells, and integrate this information with scRNA-seq datasets via bridge integration.
 We apply our workflow to cell lines, induced pluripotent stem cells, and 3-month-old brain organoids to demonstrate its broad applicability.
 We demonstrate that Phospho-seq can define cellular states and trajectories, reconstruct gene regulatory relationships, and characterize the causes and consequences of heterogeneous cell signaling in neurodevelopment.

 # Summary.
 An optional shortened abstract.
-summary: Phospho-seq is a multimodal single cell genomics method to measure intracellular proteins, chromatin accessibility and gene expression
+summary: Phospho-seq is a multimodal single cell genomics method to measure intracellular proteins, chromatin accessibility and gene expression <span style="background-color: #007bff; color: white; padding: 2px 8px; border-radius: 4px; font-size: 0.8em; font-weight: bold;">Phospho-seq</span>

 tags:
   - Source Themes